 Annual travel credit

-One of my favorite Sapphire Reserve perks is the card’s up to $300 in annual credits for travel purchases.
+One of my favorite Chase Sapphire Reserve perks is the card’s annual credit of up to $300 for travel purchases.
 When you use your card for any travel purchase (like Airbnb, airfare, hotels, Uber, tolls, rental cars, parking, etc.), you will automatically be reimbursed until you’ve spent a total of $300 on travel.
 The travel credit is so easy to use that for most people the Chase Sapphire Reserve’s annual fee will only amount to $250 out of pocket because of the $300 you’re getting back for travel purchases you were going to make anyway.

 Just note that while you normally would earn 3x Chase Ultimate Rewards points on travel purchases, the $300 in travel that is reimbursed as part of the credit won’t earn any points.
 I usually end up using my annual travel credit within the first few weeks of the year and most people spend much more than $300 combined in qualifying travel categories.